Create and Promote a Release

 When starting and learning the Replicated platform, the Vendor Portal will be the place you spend most of your time.
-This guide is designed to help you get familiar with the concepts and ideas that are important to successfully ship your application on Replicated.
+This guide is designed to help you get familiar with the concepts and ideas that are important to successfully deploy your application with Replicated.
 If you get stuck or need help, head to our community.

 To start, log in (or create an account) on vendor.replicated.com and create a new application.
 After signing up and activating your account, you will be prompted to create a new application.
 Give it a name like “Kubernetes Guestbook Example”, select the “Kubernetes + Replicated” option, and click “Create application”.